vipulgupta2048/dcos-universe/README.md

 ![aqua-web license](./images/aqua4.0-dcos-license.png)

 You will also need to decide how you will get the images into the environment.
-The Aqua images are hosted in private Docker Hub repositories, however you are free to push them to an internal registry if you like (this is a common enterprise scenerio).
+The Aqua images are hosted in private Docker Hub repositories, however, you are free to push them to an internal registry if you like (this is a common enterprise scenario).

 DC/OS and Marathon has some interesting behavior around authentication to private registries.
 You can see this documented [here](https://mesosphere.github.io/marathon/docs/native-docker-private-registry.html).

 Essentially, there are three options:
 - Push images to a registry that does not require authentication and then specify the image name in configuration settings.
 - Pre-pull the images on each server.
 Images will run from cache this way so there is no need to pull them again.
-Credentials can be removed after pull.
+Credentials can be removed after the pull.
 - Create and distribute a docker config tarball per the [Marathon documentation](https://mesosphere.github.io/marathon/docs/native-docker-private-registry.html) with a credential to Docker Hub that will allow access to the images.
 - Note: An example helper script named deployDockerCreds.sh is located in the ./scripts directory.
 Edit this script to match your environment.

-The default option assumes use of pre-pulled images, but you can change the image name to include your registry or enable the docker config file and specify it's location on the 'docker' tab:
+The default option assumes the use of pre-pulled images, but you can change the image name to include your registry or enable the docker config file and specify it's location on the 'docker' tab:

 ![aqua-web docker configuration](./images/aqua4.0-dcos-dockerpull.png)